 So, if variety, quality, and convenience is your style, read on.
 Below, we list some of the many winter recreation activities you can enjoy during your time in Laramie.
-These might just be the best winter activities for social distancing.
+These might just be the best winter activities for peace, quiet, and solitude.

 Cross Country Skiing